milanwiedemann/milanwiedemanncom/content/media.md

 ---
 title: Media
-subtitle: Video & Audio
 ---

+I enjoy taking photos and recording videos or audio, I like most things that have a lens or a microphone.
-I like filming and editing videos for fun and also create videos as a part time research assistant for the [Oxford Centre for Anxiety Disorders and Trauma](https://www.psy.ox.ac.uk/research/oxford-centre-for-anxiety-disorders-and-trauma).
+Most of my time I do this for fun but I also create videos as a part-time research assistant for the [Oxford Centre for Anxiety Disorders and Trauma](https://www.psy.ox.ac.uk/research/oxford-centre-for-anxiety-disorders-and-trauma).

 # Video abstracts